Max McCaffrey: New Orleans Saints

 On September 3, 2017, McCaffrey was signed to the New Orleans Saints' practice squad.

 Jacksonville Jaguars

 On September 12, 2017, McCaffrey was signed to the Jacksonville Jaguars active roster off the Saints' practice squad after Allen Robinson was placed on injured reserve.
 In Week 5, against the Pittsburgh Steelers, he made his first NFL catch, a four-yard reception.
-He was waived by the Jaguars on October 21, 2017.
+He was waived by the Jaguars on October 21.

 Green Bay Packers (second stint)

 On October 24, 2017, McCaffrey was signed to the Packers' practice squad.

 San Francisco 49ers

 On December 13, 2017, McCaffrey was signed by the San Francisco 49ers to a two-year deal off the Packers' practice squad.

 On August 29, 2018, McCaffrey was waived/injured by the 49ers after having foot surgery and was placed on injured reserve.
 He was released the next day.
-He was suspended for the first four weeks of the season on September 7, 2018.
-He was reinstated from suspension on October 2.
-He was re-signed to the 49ers' practice squad on November 27, 2018.
-On December 29, 2018, McCaffrey was promoted to the active roster.
+He was suspended for the first four weeks of the season on September 7, and reinstated from suspension on October 2.
+He was re-signed to the 49ers' practice squad on November 27.
+On December 29, McCaffrey was promoted to the active roster.

 On August 3, 2019, McCaffrey was waived by the 49ers.